McDoogen/brz_bot/README.md

 # Other Packages Used
 1. https://github.com/ros-teleop/teleop_tools.git

-# Parts Needed for Phase 2:
+# Tasks for Phase 2:
+1. Improve Acceleration for starting/stopping movements
+2. Add battery improvements to remove cables

 # Parts needed for Future Phases:
 1. Battery Pack for Logic (5V)